zhukovgreen/zhukovgreen/docs/index.md

 Software, data, and machine learning engineer with professional IT experience since 2016.

+Strongly technical leader with proven expertise in designing and evolving enterprise-wide architectures.
+Experienced in driving cross-team collaboration, establishing architectural standards, and leading systems adoption at company scale.
+Track record of making strategic technical decisions that balance business needs with long-term maintainability, scalability, and operational excellence.

 Participated in building many company-wide systems from scratch, including:

 - data platforms for Data Scientists